Ben3940/p5-Sandbox/Cellular_Automata/README.md

     const value = 7 - parseInt(seq.join(''), 2);

 Reverses the index value since it is subtracting the sequence value ('111' or 7 in this case) from 7.
 So '111' corresponds with index 0 for the array that stores the individual bits of the binary number.

+### Determining Cell Color

+Once a new cell state is determined and an array index is calculated to select the appropriate "new state", the cells are assigned colors based on these index values.
+A JS object containing the red (R), green (G), blue (B) color components is created with values depending on the arrya index computed for the given cell.
+When cells are rendered to the screen they are also color coded to indicate which rule assigned their current cell state.